 The members of the Chester Growth Partnership board span a broad mix of sectors across the city including representatives from Education, Legal Professions and Local Business owners.
 Take a look below at our Board member biographies.

-Guy Butler - Chair
+Peter Carstensen - Chair

 Liz Carnie FCA, Finance Director, Chester Zoo.
 Chester Zoo is a registered charity and a leading visitor attraction which welcomes over 1.4m visitors a year to its 125 acre site which is home to over 12,000 animals and award winning gardens.
 Liz has been Finance Director at the Zoo since 2014.